The d'Alembert Inevitability Theorem: Preliminaries

 Note that \eqref{eq:poly-law} determines $P$ only on the subset

-that is, on $\operatorname{Range}(F)\times\operatorname{Range}(F)$.
+that is, on~$\operatorname{Range}(F)\times\operatorname{Range}(F)$.

 We assume that $F$ is continuous on $\mathbb{R}_{>0}$ and nonconstant.
 Then $\operatorname{Range}(F)$ contains a nontrivial interval.
-Consequently, if a polynomial $P(u,v)$ vanishes on $\operatorname{Range}(F)\times\operatorname{Range}(F)$, then $P$ vanishes identically on $\mathbb{R}^2$.
+Consequently, if~a polynomial $P(u,v)$ vanishes on $\operatorname{Range}(F)\times\operatorname{Range}(F)$, then $P$ vanishes identically on $\mathbb{R}^2$.

-\begin{remark} {\rm Continuity is used to ensure that $\operatorname{Range}(F)$ contains a nondegenerate interval.
-All results, such as reciprocity of $F$, the boundary conditions, and the bilinear form of $P$, remain valid if $\operatorname{Range}(F)$ is dense in some interval.
-In particular, continuity can be replaced by measurability together with local boundedness, since measurable solutions of the d'Alembert equation are continuous \cite{Kannappan2, StetkaerBook}.} \end{remark}
+\begin{Remark} Continuity is used to ensure that $\operatorname{Range}(F)$ contains a nondegenerate interval.
+All results, such as reciprocity of $F$, the~boundary conditions, and~the bilinear form of $P$, remain valid if $\operatorname{Range}(F)$ is dense in some interval.
+In particular, continuity can be replaced by measurability together with local boundedness, since measurable solutions of the d'Alembert equation are continuous~\cite{Akkouchi,Kannappan2, StetkaerBook}. \end{Remark}

-\subsection{Structural properties}
+\subsection{{Structural} Properties}

 We now derive structural consequences of the polynomial composition law \eqref{eq:poly-law}.
 We establish the equivalence between symmetry of $P$ and reciprocity of $F$.
-The normalization $F(1)=0$ implies that the boundary values of $P$ satisfy \( P(0,v)=2v\) and \( P(u,0)=2u. \)
+The~normalization $F(1)=0$ implies that the boundary values of $P$ satisfy \( P(0,v)=2v\) and \( P(u,0)=2u. \) { The symmetry assumption $P(u, v) = P(v, u)$ is not arbitrary.
+It is the algebraic counterpart of~reciprocity.}

-The symmetry assumption $P(u,v)=P(v,u)$ is not arbitrary, it is the algebraic counterpart of reciprocity.
-As shown in the next lemma, symmetry of the combiner implies reciprocal-symmetry of $F$.
-This expresses invariance under inversion of the ratio, a natural structural property for a discrepancy measure.
+As shown in the next lemma, symmetry of the combiner implies reciprocal symmetry of $F$.
+This expresses invariance under inversion of the ratio, a natural structural property for a discrepancy~measure.

-\begin{lemma} If $F$ satisfies equation \eqref{eq:poly-law} with a symmetric combiner $P$, then
+\begin{Lemma} If $F$ satisfies Equation \eqref{eq:poly-law} with a symmetric combiner $P$, then

-\end{lemma}
+\end{Lemma}

-\begin{proof} Writing equation \eqref{eq:poly-law} for $(x,y)$ and $(y,x)$ gives
+\begin{proof} Writing Equation \eqref{eq:poly-law} for $(x,y)$ and $(y,x)$ gives

 Since $xy=yx$ and $P$ is symmetric, subtracting yields